Boiler Buying Guide

 High-efficiency boilers have a higher upfront cost and more stringent installation requirements than standard options but can offer operating cost savings of up to 30% and a reduced impact on the environment.

-High-efficiency boilers take advantage of a process called condensing to maximize the amount of heat they can deliver to your home.
+High-efficiency boiler heating systems take advantage of a process called condensing to maximize the amount of heat they can deliver to your home.
 This takes advantage of the chemistry of the combustion process and the energy released by condensing water vapor into liquid water.

 condensing boiler panel